 1. Initial Contacts

-An Initial Contact is made when the Bradford Children's Contact Centre is contacted about a child, who may be a Child in Need, and where there is a request for general advice, information or a service.
-This call is then transferred to the Multi Agency Safeguarding Hub or the Early Help Gateway.
+An Initial Contact is made where Children's Social Care is contacted about a child, who may be a child in need, and where there is a request for general advice, information or a service.

-All contacts need to be considered alongside thresholds for targeted Early Help and Children in Need and a decision made within 24 hours regarding the level of response required.
+All contacts need to be considered alongside thresholds for Children in Need and/or the Prevention and Early Help criteria and a decision made within 24 hours regarding the level of response required.